The 2019 Allocations Act has been posted, and the transfers and subsidies to go to each of South Africa’s 26 universities and universities of the era.

-The institutions will share R36.7 billion in direct subsidies and block allocations, divided using a complicated set of formulas.
+The institutions will share R36.7 billion in direct subsidies and block allocations, divided using a complicated formula.

 We broke down the allocations in step with the scholar and observed a huge range, with some institutions claiming double the funding of others.